 Ben Law is the current Team Leader and the main driving force behind the day to day operations and leadership.
 He also has overall responsibility for managing call outs.

 Deputy Team Leaders

-John Willis, Robert Davidson and Mike Marriot are the current Deputy Team Leaders and perform a variety of leadership roles, including management of call outs.
+Simon Randfield and Laura Alexander are the current Deputy Team Leaders and perform a variety of leadership roles, including management of call outs.

-Robert Davidson is a long standing member of the Team and manages its financial affairs, including liaison with OSCAR (The Office of the Scottish Charity Regulator).
+Mark Fraser manages the teams financial affairs, including liaison with OSCAR (The Office of the Scottish Charity Regulator).

-Malcolm Auchie is a Paramedic and currently our Medical Officer.
-He liaises closely with the Training Officer in order to deliver a high standard of casualty care training to all Team Members.
-He also oversees the provision of appropriate equipment for casualty care.
+Dr Mary Abercrombie is our Medical Officer.
+She liaises closely with the Training Officer in order to deliver a high standard of casualty care training to all Team Members.
+She also oversees the provision of appropriate equipment for casualty care.

 Anthony Luxton is the equipment officer and responsible for ensuring the Team is properly equipped at all times and in all weather conditions.